aiboxlab/data-lake/README.md

 pip install aibox-data-lake
 ```

-Once installed, the library must be configured by running `aibox-dl config setup`.
-The CLI will prompt for the buckets URL, and validate that the cloud credentials are available, and the user has sufficient permission to read the buckets' and its contents.
-The cloud credentials are configured by the cloud client libraries (e.g., `google-cloud-storage`, `boto3`).
-The CLI provides other features such as listing objects, and reading the bucket metadata.
+Once installed, the library must be configured by running `aibox-dl config`.
+The library provides a simple registry for buckets (on any major cloud), which associates a bucket URL (e.g., `gs://my-bucket`) to a name (e.g., `bronze`).
+The cloud credentials must be configured by the cloud client libraries (e.g., `google-cloud-storage`, `boto3`).
+The CLI provides other features such as listing objects, and reading dataset metadata.

-The library is built on top of the [OpenMetadata JSON Manifest](https://docs.open-metadata.org/latest/connectors/storage), which describes the path and layout of data sources stored on a given bucket.

 The main class for programmatic access and manipulation of the Data Lake is the [aibox.data_lake.Client](./src/aibox/data_lake/client.py).
 This class provides methods for common operations on the Data Lake, such as reading specific files or loading datasets.
 Example usage: